 December 31, December 31,

-2022 2021
+2023 2022

-Capital yield 1.45%~3.80% 1.58%~2.73%
+Capital yield 0.70%~4.36% 1.45%~3.80%

-- (iii) Fair value mentioned above was evaluated based on the annual appraisal report, using the market comparison approach and income approach, while the fair value of investment properties was determined based on appraisal value of the previous year, multiplied by the land appreciation rate of the year announced by the Ministry of the Interior. - (iv) In 2020, the Company entered into a joint construction agreement with TONG AN Asset Development and Management Co.
-Ltd. and TECO Electric and Machinery Co., Ltd. to reconstruct the building in Zhongshan District, Taipei City, at an amount of \$500,000 thousand, with the license having obtained in May 2022, resulting in the derecognition of cost of investment property, accumulated depreciation, property and equipment, as well as accumulated depreciation, amounting to \$25,773 thousand, \$18,379 thousand, \$4,507 thousand, and \$3,836 thousand, respectively, and also the recognition of scrap write-off losses on investment property, as well as property and equipment, amounting to \$7,394 thousand and \$671 thousand, respectively.
+(iii) In 2020, the Company entered into a joint construction agreement with TONG AN Asset Development and Management Co.
+Ltd. and TECO Electric and Machinery Co., Ltd. to reconstruct the building in Zhongshan District, Taipei City, at an amount of \$500,000 thousand, with the license having obtained in May 2022, resulting in the derecognition of cost of investment property, accumulated depreciation, property and equipment, as well as accumulated depreciation, amounting to \$25,773 thousand, \$18,379 thousand, \$4,507 thousand, and \$3,836 thousand, respectively, and also the recognition of scrap write off losses on investment property, as well as property and equipment, amounting to \$7,394 thousand and \$671 thousand, respectively.

 Due to the increase in estimated construction costs and holding costs, the Company has made an amendment on its joint construction agreement by changing the construction partnership to nominal partner.
+On May, 2023, the Company has recovered entire amount of the previous investment payment amounting to \$5,568 thousand.